killergerbah/asbplayer/README.md

 - Local video and audio files can be played in "condensed mode," skipping sections without subtitles.
 - Supports audio-clipping/screenshotting of video and audio files.
 - Supports audio-clipping/screenshotting of streaming video synced through the extension.
-- Implements a clipboard history for asynchronous sentence mining.
+- Implements a copy history for asynchronous sentence mining.
 - Supports creation of flashcards with audio/screenshot through AnkiConnect.

 asbplayer is hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).